adamcysec/CSAPP/README.md

 # CSAPP - The Collection, Storage, and Analysis of Python Packages Tool

 ### Help Book
-Read the [Git Book](https://adamcysec.gitbook.io/csapp/) to learn about CSAPP and how adversaries are targeting PyPI
+Read the [Git Book](https://adamcysec.gitbook.io/csapp/) to learn about CSAPP and how adversaries are targeting PyPI.

+The book includes Tips for hunting and example SQL queries to get you started!

 ## Synposis